Aspenware/ardrinko-server/README.md

 # Arduinko-Server

-A golang server that sits on the network and listens for raw telemmetry from Arduinko (via UDP).
+A golang server that sits on the network and listens for raw telemetry from Arduinko (via UDP).
 Exposes a restful API that offers this information in a friendlier format.